 The mix of rustic materials and contemporary framework gives this small conservatory a distinctive modern country feel.
 Enhance the small space with a simple and coherent grey and white palette for a smart and sophisticated feel.
 Roman blinds and layered soft furnishings keep the look comfortable.

-In this neat little dining area, banquette seating not only makes sure there's somewhere for everyone to chow down on the Sunday roast, but it also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.
+In this neat small dining room idea, banquette seating not only makes sure there's somewhere for everyone to chow down on their Sunday roast.
+It also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.

 Just lift the lids and hide school books, toys, paperwork and more out of the way.